Frequently Asked Questions

 Yes.
-If you are going to enroll during any semester of the 2016-17 academic school year (summer 2016, autumn 2016, or spring 2017) you are eligible for EHE scholarships.
-If you only plan to be enrolled for one semester your award may be altered to reflect your status but you would still be able to receive funding.
-Some money is better than no money at all.
+If you are going to enroll during any semester of the 2019-2020 academic school year (summer 2019, autumn 2019, or spring 2020) you are eligible for EHE scholarships.
+If you only plan to be enrolled for one semester your award may be adjusted accordingly.

 Yes.
-If you are currently an undergraduate student and are applying for an EHE graduate program for 2017-18, you can apply for EHE scholarships.
-You should complete the future graduate student scholarship application.
+If you are currently an undergraduate student and are applying for an EHE graduate program for 2019-2020, you can apply for EHE scholarships.
+You should complete the prospective graduate student scholarship application.
 When completing the application, please assume that you will graduate from your current institution and earn your degree.

 Application Questions for Undergraduate Transfer Students